Earlz/ri-js-api/README.md

 While you are free to collect analytics data in any way and in accordance with any privacy policy you wish, allowing your users to opt-in to collecting usage information is not only standard in the industry, it's also the right thing to do for your users.
 The PreEmptive Analytics API supports three methods for allowing your users to opt-in or out of data collection.

 1. The PreEmptive Analytics API will disable data collection if the user has enabled the [Do Not Track] feature available in many modern browsers.
-The browser must support accessing the value of the Do Not Track preference via Javascript (currently, only IE9, Firefox 9, and Safari 5.1).
+The browser must support accessing the value of the Do Not Track preference via Javascript.
 If the user is using IE8+ or higher and has enabled InPrivate Filtering, data collection will also be disabled.
 If you wish to provide more inclusive support for the Do Not Track preference, you can capture the value of the **`DNT`** HTTP header in your server-side code and provide it to the API via one of the other two opt-out mechanisms.

 2. Set a cookie named `RI_sendDisabled` to either `0` for opt-in or `1` for opt-out.
 A value of `1` (for opt-in) will override the user's Do Not Track preference, if specified.